Bergen County Divorce Lawyers

 New Jersey Divorce Requirements

-Since 2007, however, couples have been able to obtain a divorce without having to prove that one of the spouses was at fault in causing the breakdown of the marriage.
-A no-fault divorce in New Jersey is available if the couple have lived apart in separate residences for 18 months, or if they claim they have had irreconcilable differences for at least six months.
+Since 2007, however, couples have been able to obtain a divorce without having to prove that one of the spouses was at fault for causing the breakdown of the marriage.
+A no-fault divorce in New Jersey is available if the couple has lived apart in separate residences for 18 months, or if they claim they have had irreconcilable differences for at least six months.
 This latter no-fault ground is the most common ground for divorce in New Jersey.

 Help with Contested and Uncontested Divorce in New Jersey